Swansea City withdraw from transfer chase for Tom Ince

 Swansea City have withdrawn from negotiations to sign Blackpool winger Tom Ince.

 The 22-year-old player had talks at the Liberty Stadium early in the week after the club reached a loan agreement with Blackpool.

 The former Liverpool youngster has been speaking to other clubs.

 "After international discussions, we decided to pursue other options," said a Swansea spokesman.
 "He was informed last night."

-Ince, who made his England Under-21 debut in February 2013, has not featured in either of Blackpool's two matches since his father, Paul, was sacked as manager on 21 January.
+Ince, who made his England Under-21 debut in February 2013, has not featured in either of Blackpool's two matches since his father, Paul, was

 He has been linked with a number of Premier League sides, including Crystal Palace who are working on a deal to sign him on loan until the end of the season.

 Prior to calling off their interest in Ince, Swans manager Michael Laudrup admitted the winger was in a good bargaining position.

 "This is a player who has only a few months left of his contract," said the Dane.
 "He can do whatever he wants to."

 Swansea recorded their first victory in eight games with a at the Liberty Stadium on Tuesday.